-In this position, the baby rests on the arm opposite the breast she is nursing from.
-If you are nursing from the right breast, you support your baby with your left arm.
+In this position, you are seated as well.
+You support your baby's body and head with the arm opposite the breast he is nursing from (e.g., if you are breastfeeding from the left breast, you support your baby with your right arm).
+The palm of your hand should be placed on his upper back, not on his head.